-If you’re applying to college, you’ll hear a lot of talk about your GPA, and how much it matters in the college admissions process.
-Your GPA, or grade-point average, indicates your overall performance in school–i.e., your grades.
-Your GPA is calculated from your letter grades or percentage grades, and is expressed as a number from 0.0 to 4.0.
+Applying to college?
+You’re likely hearing a lot of talk about your GPA and how much it matters in the college admissions process.
+Your GPA is your grade-point average.
+It indicates your overall performance in school, i.e., your grades.
+Your GPA is a calculation of your letter or percentage grades and is a number from 0.0 to 4.0.
 Still confused?
-Let us break it down for you.
+We’re going to break it down for you.

 Your GPA is the average of your entire high school academic performance.
-Essentially, they take all of your grades, add them together, and divide them by the number of grades, and voilá! —You’ve got your GPA.
-But before you can add them all together, you need to convert them to the 0.0 to 4.0 scale that is used in GPA calculations.
-Here’s how letter grades and percentages typically compare to GPA numbers:
+Essentially, add all of your grades together and divide them by the number of grades.
+Voilá!
+That’s part one.
+The next thing you need to do is convert them to the 0.0 to 4.0 scale.
+Here’s how letter grades and percentages typically compare to GPA numbers.

-Note that this is just a general table, and that some schools may have slightly different variations; however, this table should give you a good general idea of how letter grades compare to percent grades, and how they both compare to GPAs.
-Based on this chart, if the average of your grades was a 81, then you would have a GPA of around 2.7.
-If you had a C average, then your GPA would be a 2.0.
+Note that this is just a general table as ome schools may have slightly different variations.
+However, this table gives you a good general idea of how letter grades compare to percent grades and how they both compare to GPAs.

-A tip for those of you who go to schools where the grades are given as letter grades: If your school doesn’t give you a GPA or the average of your grades, and you want to get a good idea of what your GPA is, you could do the following:
+A tip for those of you who go to schools where the grades are given as letter grades.
+If your school doesn’t give you a GPA or average of your grades, here’s what how to get a good idea of what your GPA is.

-- Convert all of your letter grades to their corresponding GPA number.
+- Convert your letter grades into their corresponding GPA numbers.

-- After you add them all up, divide them by the number of grades.
+- Divide them by the number of grades.

 Here’s an example of how to compute your grades.
 These are the grades of a rising sophomore at Lincoln High School: